delfortrie/vyos-build-ami/README.md

 ## Troubleshooting

-**NOTE:** If playbook fails, it leaves behind a t2.micro instance, an SSH key pair names "vyos-build-ami", and a security group also named "vyos-build-ami".
+**NOTE:** If playbook fails, it leaves behind a t3.micro instance, an SSH key pair names "vyos-build-ami", and a security group also named "vyos-build-ami".
 If you want to restart the process from the beginning, remove those by hand.

+### T3 Instance and NVMe

+This project uses T3 instances which feature NVMe SSD storage.
+The EBS volume is attached as `/dev/sdf` from AWS's perspective, but appears as `/dev/nvme1n1` inside the instance.
+The playbooks handle this automatically.

 Sometimes playbook tasks fail through no one's fault, for example, SSH timeouts if an instance takes too long to create.